 Clearing Feedback

 If you change your mind, reopen the change and press the same button again to clear the flag, or press the opposite button to overwrite the previous feedback.
-Clearing feedback does not automatically remove any filters that were added as a result of it.
-Those filters are managed separately under the page's actions and ignore rules.
+Clearing feedback does not automatically remove any filter you accepted earlier.
+Those filters can be reviewed or removed separately in the page's settings.

 Tips for Better Results

-• Be consistent.
-The more feedback you give, the faster PageCrawl learns what you care about.
+- Be consistent.
+The more feedback you give, the better PageCrawl gets at matching what you care about.

-• Configure auto-review lanes on the Review Board so feedback also organizes your workflow, not just your filtering.
+- Configure auto-review lanes on the Review Board so feedback also organizes your workflow, not just your alerts.